What to do when your OCI card is rejected?

 If the card is revoked by the agencies, an application can be filed under Section 15 of the Citizenship Act before the Ministry of Home Affairs.
 If the application has been rejected, a petition can be filed before the High Court.

 In the case of Dr Christo Thomas Philip v.
-Union Of India (2019), the OCI card of the petitioner was cancelled on the ground that he was involved in missionary activities in India.
+Union Of India (2019), the OCI card of the applicant / petitioner was cancelled on the ground that he was involved in missionary activities in India.
 The petitioner contended that the allegations are arbitrary and are not based on any evidence and the order cancelling his OCI card should be set aside.
 The court held that Overseas Citizens of India are entitled to protection under Article 14 and Article 19 of the Constitution of India.
-It nullified the cancellation of his OCI card and directed the authorities to restore the same.
+The hon’ble high court of Delhi nullified the cancellation of his OCI card and directed the authorities to restore the same.
 The authorities were also directed to ensure that the petitioner faces no hindrance when entering India.

 Conclusion